catshout/casisp-runtime/README.md

     "producer": []
 }
 ````
-The casisp does have a deployment API that expects the JSON Model within a POST request.
-For the first start the casisp-runtime is being delivered with deployment scripts for Windows and Linux.
+The `casisp-runtime` does have a deployment API that expects the JSON Model in a POST request body.
+For the first start the `casisp-runtime` is being delivered with deployment scripts for Windows and Linux.
 These expect a parameter for a file containing the JSON model for an Integration Service or Integration API.

 The "Hello World!"
 Integration Service can be deployed as following (Windows):
 ````